WardLordRuby/nexus_badges/README.md

 ```
 nexus_badges.exe init-actions
 ```
-The automation workflow is set up to update the remote gist every 8 hours.
+The automation workflow is set up to update the remote gist once a day.
 After a successful `init-actions` there is no need to run it after subsequent `add` or `remove` commands.

 ### Normal usage